krother/pandas_go_to_space/data_wrangling/README.rst

    Take care of the following clean-ups in the cargo docs :download:`cargo_labels.csv`:

-   - sort the crates by type and by identifier in ascending order
    - for the radioactive waste, replace the words in the `units` column by numbers
-   - unify
    - convert the `units` column to the type `int`
+   - fill the missing values in the `category` column for the bamboo ice cream
    - fill the missing values in the `units` column
+   - sort the crates by type and by identifier in ascending order